adompeldorius/springrollup/README.md

 - **On-chain available state**: State *with* on-chain data availability.
 All changes to this state must be provided as calldata by the operator.
 - **Off-chain available state**: State *without* on-chain data availability.
 This state will be provided by the operator off-chain.

-The on-chain available state can always be reconstructed from the calldata, while the off-chain available state may be withheld by the operater in the worst case scenario (but the rollup design guarantees that users' funds will still be safe).
+The on-chain available state can always be reconstructed from the calldata, while the off-chain available state may be withheld by the operater in the worst case scenario (but we will show that our rollup design guarantees that users' funds will still be safe).

 The L1 contract stores